oryaaharoni/Movies-App/README.md

 ### Prerequisites
 - _.NET Core SDK_
 - _Node.js and npm for React Vite_
--_Visual Studio Code or any other platform_
+- _Visual Studio Code or any other platform_

 ### Installation
 * [x] Clone the repository:<br>